With the youth of India highly attracted to Korean dramas and Korean music bands, their culture is slowly being incorporated into ours.

 Amongst everything, the flawless and glowing skin of the Koreans makes everyone curious about it and also makes us want it.
 A lot of it can be attributed to their protein-rich diet, but a bit of the secret lies in their skincare regime as well.

-While most western skincare consists of excessively harsh products that do give instant results but prove to be harmful in the long run, Korean skincare consists of mild substances that work according to the skin’s environment and slowly nurtures it into healthy vibrant skin.
+While most western skincare consists of excessively harsh products that do give instant results but prove to be harmful in the long run, Korean skincare consists of mild substances that work according to the skin’s environment and slowly nurture it into healthy, vibrant skin.

 1. Oil-based cleanser

-The very first step to this seemingly long routine is cleansing the face with a mild, oil-based cleanser.
-As oil and water repel each other, most of the oil-based impurities won’t go away when one uses a water-based cleanser.
+The first step to this seemingly long routine is cleansing the face with a mild, oil-based cleanser.
+As oil and water repel, most oil-based impurities won’t go away when one uses a water-based cleanser.
 SPF, makeup, and your body’s natural sebum are removed using an oil-based cleanser.
 This also doesn’t get

 rid of the natural oils from the face.